Illinois is the fifth-most populous state of the United States of America and is often noted for being a microcosm of the entire country.

 The Great Migration established a large community of African Americans in Chicago that created the city's famous jazz and blues cultures.
 Three U.S. Presidents have been elected while living in Illinois: Abraham Lincoln, Ulysses S. Grant, and Barack Obama.
 Additionally, President Ronald Reagan, whose political career was based in California, was the only US President actually born and raised in Illinois.
 Today, Illinois honors Lincoln with its official state slogan, Land of Lincoln, which has been displayed on its license plates since 1954.

-Wayne, Kane County, Illinois
+Antioch, Lake County, Illinois